 Kurt attended Crosspoint Methodist Church where he met and married the love of his life, Janice (Roberts) Coffield.
 He loved going to the Niceville football games along with basketball and baseball games at NWFSC.
 He enjoyed helping others, exercising and fulfilling hi “Honey Do” list for Jan.
 He could build anything, fix anything and loved a challenge.
 Kurt was blessed with a very generous and forgiving heart along with his faith in his Lord and Savior.

 Kurt was preceded in death by his parents and the mother of his children.
 He leaves behind with cherished memories, his loving wife, Jan of 27 years; children, Thad, Lisa, and Lynn; 6 grandchildren and his mother-in-law, Catherine Roberts, who lived with them 10 years until his diagnosis.

 A Celebration of Life will be held at Crosspoint Methodist on Wednesday, October 16, 2019 at 11:00 am with a reception following.
 In lieu of flowers please consider a gift to the

 Alabama-West Florida Asbury Foundation, 3027 Fellowship Lane, Pace, FL 32571; Northwest Florida State College Kurt Eichorst Scholarship, 100 College Boulevard East, Niceville, FL 32578; or Children in Crisis in Kurt’s name, 1000 Luke's Way, Fort Walton Beach, Florida 32547.

 Interment will be in Barrancas National Cemetery at a later date.

-To send flowers to Kurt's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kurt Karl Eichorst, please visit our floral store.